lugenx/ecohabit/README.md

 ## Contribute

 -   ECOHABIT appreciates your contribution in any aspects of project development like documenting, UI/UX design, Frontend/Backend development etc.
+-   Please try and follow below guidelines while creating a new PR:
+	- Keep the PR size smaller(max 8 files).
+	- Each PR should be atomic in nature and should be focused on single issue only.
+	- Respective Issue shall be linked with the PR.
+	- If there's no existing Issue for which PR need to be raised, first create an Issue in the project and then create the PR.
+	- Naming conventions and folder structure shall remain consistent.

 -   If you have some GIT experience but do not know how to contribute on a team project, we have a [beginner friendly guide](https://github.com/lugenx/ecohabit/blob/main/docs/how-to-contribute.md)